truenas/middleware/docs/userguide/index.rst

 While you are in Shell, you will not have access to any of the other GUI menus.
 If you are using Shell for troubleshooting purposes and need to leave the
 Shell in order to modify a configuration, click the "x" in the window's upper right corner.
 The next time you enter Shell, you will return to your last session.
-When you are finished using Shell, type **exit** to leave the session completely.
+When you are finished using Shell, type :command:`exit` to leave the session completely.

 Shell provides history (use your up arrow to see previously entered commands and press enter to repeat the currently displayed command) and tab completion
 (type a few letters and press tab to complete a command name or filename in the current directory).